ffapb/ffa-jobs-settings/README.md

 It's a Web app:
 - To set emails for each cron job
-- For switching the system database server from a location to other one
+- For switching the system database server from a location to other one:
+	1. define connection information: ip, port, user, password, mf db name, bf db name
+	2. define above information multiple times: for different locations

 # Installation
 Check Dockerfile